queryluke/masseffect-5e/static/data/spells/ai_hacking.md

 - name: Total Control
   description: You take the hacked synthetic's action.
 You may use its spells and
     abilities.
-- name: Damage
+- name: Power Down
-  description: While the synthetic is hacked, it takes 2d6 shock damage at the end
-    of its turn.
-This damage does not proc an opportunity to end the spell.
+  description: When you have a creature hacked, you may use your action to attempt to shut it down.
+To do so, make
+    and intelligence check contested by the hacked creatures intelligence.
+If you win the contest, the creature becomes incapacitated for 1 hour and the spell ends.
 ---
-Spend 3 tech points per creature size and choose a synthetic within 20m (e.g. 3 tech points for small, 6 tech points for medium, 9 tech points for large).
-The synthetic must succeed on an Intelligence saving throw or becomes hacked (considered {charmed}).
-A hacked synthetic won't attack friendly creatures and can't use spells or abilities.
+Target a synthetic creature within 30m.
+It must succeed on an Intelligence saving throw or it becomes Hacked (it is considered
+<condition id="charmed"/> and can't use spells or abilities).
+If you or creatures that are friendly to you are fighting it, it has advantage
+on the saving throw.

-On its turn, the hacked synthetic attacks the closest hostile creature, making a ranged weapon attack or melee attack if it does not have a weapon.
-If it doesn't have a weapon and there are no hostile creatures within melee range, the hacked synthetic uses its turn to dash towards the closest hostile creature.
+On its turn, the hacked creature attacks the closest creature hostile to the spell caster, making a ranged weapon attack or melee attack if it does not have a weapon.
+If there are no hostile creatures within range, the hacked creature uses its turn to dash towards the closest hostile creature.

-Each time the synthetic takes damage, it makes a new Intelligence saving throw against the spell.
+Each time the hacked creature takes damage, it makes a new Intelligence saving throw against the spell.
 If the saving throw succeeds, the spell ends.

+__At Higher Levels__.
+When you cast this spell using a 4th-level spell slot, the duration is concentration, up to 10 minutes.
+When you use a 5th-level spell slot, the duration is concentration, up to 1 hour.